-The longcase is not to be confused with the "regulator" clock.
-There is sometimes a superficial resemblance, but regulator clocks used the most advanced techniques available at the time to achieve the highest possible timekeeping accuracy.
+The longcase is not to be confused with the 'regulator' clock.
+There is sometimes a superficial resemblance, but regulator clocks use the most advanced techniques available at the time to achieve the highest possible timekeeping accuracy.
 Such techniques include the use of sophisticated escapements and pendulums compensated for changes in temperature and barometric pressure.
-Regulators are exceptionally valuable and you should not work on one until you are fully competent.
+Regulators are exceptionally valuable, therefore you should not work on one until you have completed the professional grades 4 &5.